MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/WorkItemAction.md

 ---
-title: WorkItemAction - Common Data Model | Microsoft Docs
+title: WorkItemAction in nonProfitCore - Common Data Model | Microsoft Docs
 description: This entity contains the action that are taken to complete a work item.
 This can include information gathering, providing services, or any other action.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Work Item Action
+# Work Item Action in nonProfitCore

 This entity contains the action that are taken to complete a work item.
 This can include information gathering, providing services, or any other action.